 Introduction to Literature increases the understanding and appreciation of literary genres through analyzing and writing about non-fiction, fiction, drama, and poetry.
 Students conduct research using library resources and learn to document in MLA-style format.
-Students develop an appreciation for the stylistic, constructive, and linguistic conventions of baccalaureate writing and communication.

 801-219 English Composition 1